oracle-livelabs/oic/oic-gen3/core-competencies/get-started-oic/introduction/introduction.md

 In this workshop, you will learn how to:

-- Provision Oracle Integration 3 in Oracle Cloud Infrastructure
+- Optional, Provision Oracle Integration 3 in Oracle Cloud Infrastructure
-- How to enable the File Server in Oracle Integration 3 instance.
+- Optional, How to enable the File Server in Oracle Integration 3 instance.
-- Provision Oracle Autonomous Database in Oracle Cloud Infrastructure
+- Optional, Provision Oracle Autonomous Database in Oracle Cloud Infrastructure
-- Learn several Integrations specific concepts
+- Optional, Setup required to complete this LiveLab
 - Creating a Project
 - Creating Connections
 - Design a Scheduled Integration Flow